Directors Liabilities – Can a director remain liable for company debts in liquidation?

 - If the Pensions Regulator served a contribution notice to the director under section 75 of the Pensions Act 1995;

 - Party to intentionally carry on the business to defraud creditors or persons;

 - For damages, when a director fraudulently or negligently misrepresents when negotiating a contract with a third party;

 - A director of a failed liquidated company and set a new company operating with the same or similar name within 12 months after liquidation;

 - Making a false statement about the affairs of the company, deceiving shareholders or the company creditors;

 - Failing to make clear they contract not personally, but as an agent of the company;

 - Or acting as a director while trading wrongfully or fraudulently under the Insolvency Act, 1986.

 The stakeholders of a ‘limited’ company remain not personally liable (as shareholders) for the company’s liabilities.
-As shareholders, their only obligation is to pay the company any unpaid money on their shares if asked.
-However, members holding office may become personally liable as a director, not as a shareholder, under the circumstances detailed above.
+As shareholders, their only obligation is to pay the company any unpaid money on its shares if asked.
+However, members holding office may be personally liable as directors, not as shareholders, under the circumstances described above.

 Disqualification and Directors Liabilities

-A disqualification order may expose you to director’s liabilities, as it will ban an individual from acting as a director of a company for a maximum period of 15 years.
-Therefore, if you breach the ban, you will have committed a criminal offence.
-Thus, you potentially expose yourself to a term in prison and or a fine.
-Additionally, you may be held liable for any unpaid debts of the company.
+A disqualification order may therefore expose you to director’s liabilities, as it will then ban an individual from acting as a director of a company for a maximum period of 15 years.
+So if you breach the ban, you have committed there for a criminal offence.
+As a result, you might be exposed to a prison sentence and a fine.
+In addition, you may be held liable for any unpaid debts of the company.

-A director’s disqualification follows an investigation into the company’s operation.
-Therefore, you may be accused of misconduct, unfitness, sharing in wrongful trading and other grounds.
+The disqualification of a director follows an investigation of the company’s operation.
+You can therefore be accused of misconduct, inability, sharing in wrongful trading and other grounds.